lirantal/nodejs-cli-apps-best-practices/README.md

 A collection of curated best practices on how to build successful, empathic and user-friendly Node.js Command Line Interface applications.

+### Why this guide?

+Building successful CLIs requires great attention for details, an increased sense of empathy for the user and a good level user experience.
+It is very easy to get wrong, and a bad CLI can easily discourage users from interacting with it.

+In this guide I have compiled a list of best practices across areas of focus which aim to optimize for the ideal user experience when interacting with a command line application.

+### Features:
-- 17 best practices for building successful Node.js CLI applications
+- ✅ 19 best practices for building successful Node.js CLI applications
-- Read in other languages: [ [🇪🇸](./README-es.md) , [🇩🇪](./README-de.md) ]
+- 🙏 ~~Read~~ Help translate to other languages: [ [🇪🇸](./README-es.md) , [🇩🇪](./README-de.md) , ? ]
-- Last update: 2020-01-26
+- Last update: 2020-02-09
 - <a href="https://twitter.com/liran_tal/" alt="follow Liran Tal twitter">Follow me</a> on twitter for more updates

 <!-- Shields -->